Maxillofacial Surgery Miscellaneous Short Essays

 Tooth Transplantation

-It is the removal of a tooth from one socket & transplanting into another socket
+Tooth Transplantation is the removal of a tooth from one socket & transplanting into another socket

-The technique of Tooth Transplantation:
+The Technique Of Tooth Transplantation:

 - Asepsis should be followed